Golem-Base/golembase-op-geth/golem-base/README.md

 - **Transaction-Based Storage Mutations**: All changes to storage are executed through secure transaction submissions
 - **RLP-Encoded Operations**: Each transaction contains a list of operations encoded using RLP (Recursive Length Prefix) for efficient data serialization
 - **Core Operation Types**:
-  - CREATE: Establish new storage entries with configurable time-to-live (TTL)
+  - CREATE: Establish new storage entries with configurable block-to-live (BTL)
   - UPDATE: Modify existing storage entries, including payload and annotations
   - DELETE: Remove storage entries completely from the system
-- **Automatic Expiration**: Each block includes a housekeeping transaction that automatically removes all entities that have reached their expiration time, ensuring storage efficiency
+- **Automatic Expiration**: Each block includes a housekeeping transaction that automatically removes all entities that have reached their expiration block, ensuring storage efficiency

 ## Format of the Storage transaction